zgstumpf/ratemyresume/docs/Database.md

 Update `.env` with the values from AWS RDS, especially `DB_PASSWORD` since you can't come back and view it later in AWS RDS.

-After creating the database, change some settings to allow Django to access the database.
+After creating the database, change some settings to allow your device to access the database.

 AWS -> RDS -> Databases -> ratemyresume-postgresql

 Connectivity & security -> VPC security group -> default group -> Edit inbound rules -> Add rule

+Add this rule:
 - Type: PostgreSQL
+- Source: Custom 0.0.0.0/0

+And add this rule:
+- Type: PostgreSQL
-- Source: My IP
+- Source: Custom ::/0
-- Description: Allows dev computer to access database

 ## View database contents